dmitrievanthony/ignite/modules/ml/python/docs/examples.rst

 Given a set of training examples, each marked as belonging to one or the other of two categories, an SVM training algorithm builds a model that assigns new examples to one category or the other, making it a non-probabilistic binary linear classifier.

-Only Linear SVM is supported in the Apache Ignite Machine Learning module.
+Only Linear SVM is supported in the GridGain Machine Learning module.

 With local data: